Blog Post #1 - The Stonestreet Brothers: From Convicts to Colonists

 They arrived in chains.
 But like many convicts of the time, they had a skillset the young colony needed — farming, carpentry, strength, grit.

 The Mangles docked in Sydney in 1824.
-From there, the brothers were likely assigned to landowners or government work programs.
+From there, the brothers were assigned to James Hassall at Bathurst.
 Eventually, each gained freedom and land.
 They didn’t go back to England.
 They made a new future here — for themselves and for hundreds of descendants.

 🧬 The Three Brothers